 The City of Decatur reached out to the residents and agencies through neighborhood meetings and correspondence.
-Community input for the 2021 Action Plan official comment period was May 6, 2021 through June 7, 2021.
-Surveys will be available for residents, non-profits, and businesses to complete and return to the Neighborhood Services Division.
-Comments were taken by mail, e-mail, meetings, fax, or by phone.
+Community input for the 2022 Action Plan official comment period was August 1, 2022 through September 2, 2022.
+Comments were allowed by mail, e-mail, meetings, fax, or by phone.